jaymesss/Minimap-Addon-Installer/README.md

 # Minimap Addon Installer
  Minimap installer used for Outlaw Life RP's Liberty City + San Andreas map.

-This project is not a showcase of my work, but to show integrity to Outlaw Life's players.
+ NOTE: This project is not a showcase of my work, but to show integrity to Outlaw Life's players.

 # Installation Tutorial
  1. Close out of FiveM